 In 2020, the District will continue to support citizen monitoring through the Metropolitan Council's Citizen-Assisted Monitoring Program (CAMP), where trained volunteers collect water quality samples from District lakes enrolled in the program.
-In addition, the District will support the River Watch (a hands-on environmental education program for youth in Hennepin County.
-Teams of youth assess the health of local streams by identifying and quantifying the stream's biological community) and Adopt-A-Dock (a citizen science initiative in which lakeshore residents monitor for zebra mussels) programs.
+In addition, the District will support the River Watch and Adopt a Dock programs.